GateNLP/corpusconversion-conll2003/README.md

 there are no spaces after opening parentheses ({[ and before closing parentheses )}] There is no space inserted before token 's but there is space inserted before a single ' because we cannot know if it is the genetive of a plural or just used for quoting or something other.
+For quote characters " a space is inserted before but not after all odd occurrences in a document and after but not before all even occurrences.

-All other tokens, including quote-like characters like "'`, or characters like $£#~% if separate tokens in the input file are separated by spaces.
+All other tokens, including quote-like characters like '`, or characters like $£#~% if separate tokens in the input file are separated by spaces.
 No space is added at the beginning or end of a sentence or beginning or end of a document.